 Thomas was born in Pontypool on 23rd Feruary 1907.
 He was the son of Thomas Ozias Ford and his wife, Maud Sarah (nee Sawyer).
 They both came from Bristol but Thomas was working as an annealer in the iron works in 1911.

 Thomas married Doris Maloney in the Bristol area in 1937.
-They had four children: Rodney Ernest born in 1939, Lewis John born in 1945, Anita born in 1948 and Paul Richard born about 1950.
+They had four children: Rodney Ernest born in 1939, Paul Richard born in 1940, Lewis John born in 1945 and Anita born in 1948.
 Thomas and Doris lived at Totterdown.
 Thomas was a shoe repairer and Doris was working in Georges Brewery.

 After the War Thomas set up a shoe repair business in Iron Acton, initially working from a little hut and then from a cottage in the High Street there.
 He did a mobile round collecting and returning shoes direct to people in surrounding areas.
 After about five or six years in 1954, Thomas bought the business of Alfred Excell at 37 High Street, Thornbury and the family moved to live there.
 Doris ran the shop selling shoes.
 She was new to this trade and was taught the ropes by Margaret King who had worked there previously for Alfred Excell.
 Thomas continued his repair business, collecting shoes requiring repairs from other shoe shops and doing the work at his workshop in Iron Acton.